jank-st/stm32U0_training_materials/adc/adc_theory.md

 The oversampling unit performs data preprocessing to offload the CPU.
 It can handle multiple conversions and average them into a single data with increased data width, up to 16-bit.

 The oversample will collect from 2x to 256x samples and add them together.
 Then a right shift is managed.

-This can increase a resolution of ADC.
-But it will increase a time needed for one final sample.
+This can increase a resolution of ADC but it will increase the time needed for one final sample.

 ![oversampling](./img/oversampling.svg)